 Registration of Squad members

-Penalties apply for players who take to court without EN membership or on the team register.
+Penalties apply for players who take to court without EN membership or are not on the team register.
 (Penalties 5.1)

-Players must be added to the team register by midnight 3 days, the Friday prior to their first match.
+Players must be added to the team register by midnight, 3 days prior to their first match (as matches are played on a Monday, this would be midnight on the preceding Friday).
 Penalties apply for failing to complete (Penalties 5.2)

 Teams may register up to 20 players.